 The Italian city states were in a state of constant warfare, which brought down on them The Scourge of Italy: the Condottieri and their mercenary armies, one of which my hero joins, but even there he cannot escape an intractable conflict, which can only be resolved by recourse to The Duel of Honour.

 Do any of your friends love Italy, too?
-Share this roundup with them so they can enjoy a little armchair travel with you.
+Share this post with them so they can enjoy a little armchair travel with you.